 Provide workers access to soap, clean running water, and single use paper towels for handwashing.

 - Consider installing touch-free faucets, soap dispensers and hand towel dispensers, if not already in place.

-- Air hand dryers may disperse virus particles in the air.
+- Air hand dryers may disperse virus particles in the air and should be avoided.

 - Provide alcohol-based hand sanitizers containing at least 60% alcohol if soap and water are not immediately available.

 - Place hand sanitizers in multiple locations to encourage hand hygiene.
 If possible, choose hand sanitizer stations that are touch-free.

 - Consider other workplace programs to promote personal hygiene, such as: